owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 for this case study to make sense.

-This post is the first case study in the series, covering the _timeline flattening_ process in Komposition and how its tested using PBT.
+This post is the first case study in the series, covering the _timeline flattening_ process in Komposition and how it's tested using PBT.
 The property tests aren't integration level tests, but rather unit tests.
 This case study serves as a warm-up to the coming, more advanced, ones.